srikanth-narayanan/CarND-Path-Planning/README.md

 ### Generation of nearby waypoints

 The waypoints for the entire track is included as a map data in the ```highway_map.csv``` file.
 The waypoints are 30 meters apart.
-The waypoints are middle of the yellow line in the center of the highway.
+The waypoints are from the middle of the yellow line in the center of the highway.
 There are a total of 181 waypoints.
 The total distance in frenet co-ordinate system is 6945.554 meters or 4.32 miles.
-Each lane is 4 meter wide and the frenet d co-ordinates are based from the center of the yellow lines.
+Each lane is 4 meter wide.
 The map data is represented as global x, global y, frenet s, frenet dx and frenet dy.
 The interpolated data is created with 0.5 meters apart and 8 waypoints ahead and behind the ego vehicle.
 The ```getFrenet``` method is used to compensate for the begining and end of the track.

 ### Determine Ego vehicle parameters and generation of Vehicle object

 The telemetry data for the ego vehicle is sent by the simulator instaneously.
-The data also contains the portion of the previuosly generated path that was used by the car to travel in the highway.
+The data also contains the portion of the previously generated path that was used by the car to travel in the highway.
 This data is used to predict the future state of the car and planning for the further states is calculated.
 By using the previous path along with the current path, a smooth transition for the car can be achieved.

 The Ego vehicle has three plaussible states.
 - Keep Lane
 - Lane Change Left